ivanperez-haskell/docs-introgameshaskell/README.md

 - Raincat: https://github.com/styx/Raincat
 - Nario bros: https://github.com/keera-studios/monao
 - Frag (3D, OpenGL): https://github.com/snowmantw/Frag (Note: this game is written in Yampa, a Functional Reactive Programmming framework)
+- Falling Blocks (SDL): https://github.com/ivanperez-keera/fallingblocks (Note: this game is a good example of what one could do in 700 lines of Haskell.
+I would change a few things about the architecture, for instance, I would include an abstract Controller/Input, and separate rendering and logic game state, but the code is still quite clear.)

 # Writing Haskell games for Android
 On linux, just run the steps described here: